Ton-O/MetaBrain/README.md

 It is working as prototype in my own lab, will publish more details at some time.
 Keep in mind that drivers for usb-wificard are included in the Linux kernal, so using "well known usb wifi sticks" is adviced.

 ### V3.8 adds suport for a wifi stick.
 See Documentation folder.

+### V3.9 is all about preparations for adding jn5168-support
+I'm investing quite some time on getting the virtual Docker container for MetaBrain as compatible with the original NEEO-Brain as possible.
+The biggest functional area that is lacking, is support for native Infrared, LED and, most important, the lack of 6lowpan communication.
+The latter has the highest priority for me: allow a physical NEEO Remote (TR2) to pair with the virutal Brain.
+In my lab-environment, Im making good progress, but it is still highly experimental; for that reason, I'm not disclosing anything on it yet.